SmartLoan/smartloan-sml-paper/README.md

 | T4 | 6% | When borrower gain source of income, capital gain, compensation and bonuses, working for a for-profit organization or own business. |
 | T5 | 12% | When borrower met the T4 category and reach certain social status, such as leading an organization. |

+## Negative Interest Rates for Certain Circumstances
+The rationale for negative interest rate for T1 and T2 categories, is that tough times does not last forever, and a person has the freedom to serve either for-profit or non-profit organization though out different stages of life.
+The weakness of existing PSLF program demands a person to serve a non-profit organization for 10 years.
+Such requirement limited the freedom of career choice.
+Negative interest rates encourage borrower to seek a career in non-profit or charitable organization for duration of less than 10 years.
+During the time when borrower work for these organization, the negative interest rates reduces their total instalment they have to pay monthly.
+This give earlier reward for the borrower.
+In year 5 of their service, the borrower decided to change career to serve a for-profit organization for better salary package.
+Probably they want to get married and have children and need to have more money to support their family.
+At this point, once the borrower begins the career at for-profit organization, the subsequent interest rate will be charged at T4 (6%).
+After 2 years (year 7th) the borrower gain major success in their career, and were promoted to be the chief executive officer of the company.
+At this point, the interest rate shall reach T5 (12%) category.

+## Interest Calculation Based on Total Income